 Bearing in mind that I

 like love to make things and I take every opportunity to encourage others to have a go too, you’ll probably understand why I really enjoy going in to school to help with crafting sessions.
-I’ve volunteered to do a halloween activity with the youngest class.
-One aspect that I have learnt is that preparation is everything.
+I’ve volunteered to do a halloween craft projects with the youngest class.
+Having run a few of these sessions before, I’ve learnt that preparation is everything.
 A run-through with my own children is a definite must.

-This weekend we tried out three different halloween themed craft activities.
+This weekend we tried out three different halloween craft projects.
 I’m glad we did.
 One was a flop, one suited a different age group and the last was perfect. ( I feel like the Three Bears!)

 Starting with the middle activity.
 I wanted to use egg cartons for this craft, as I have lots to use and that makes it easy for school.
 With some clever cutting and sticking, we managed to make a cup shape out of the cartons and a circle for the base.
 The children painted them and drew a jack-o-lantern face.

 Next they stuck tissue paper leaves on to the base, to make it look like a leaf pile.
 In the garden, we found beech nut cases or cupules.
 They make the most perfect miniature hedgehogs.
 The children glued gold coloured seed beads for the eyes and used big blobs of glue to stick the hedgehogs on top of the leaf piles.

 For the final touch, we used thin elastic to hinge the cup to the base.
 Our pumpkin hedgehog houses were complete.
 At first glance, they look like pumpkins.